 The only life worth living is one that you are truly passionate about…

-This is My Several Worlds, after all, so I chose to confront these issues here with a new section that focuses on living abroad and being chronically ill.
+This is My Several Worlds, so I chose to confront this new normal of mine here on this site with a new section that focuses on living abroad and being chronically ill.

-Being an expat abroad that is chronically ill has come with its own challenges, but there are many of us out there doing it and we are living life passionately despite our challenges.
+Being an expat abroad that is chronically ill has come with its own challenges, but there are many of us out there living life passionately despite our challenges.

-Although I still accept freelance projects, collaborations and freelance assignments, I’m not as active in the types of travel writing that I used to do.
-I’m still writing and I’m still traveling, but I am also spending a lot of time writing about health advocacy.
+I’m still writing and I’m still traveling, but I am also spending a lot of time writing and talking about health advocacy.

+Now that I have a little more time to myself, I’m ready to take on new assignments while I let my body heal at home.
 If you have an inquiry, feel free to drop by Carrie Kellenberger.com or view my CV on LinkedIn for details on the kind of projects I’ve worked on.
-I am still taking freelance projects from time to time when I feel up to writing.

 You can use my contact page to get in touch with me directly.